❮ Return to Our Work

 • RFK Jr.’s preferred approach of “letting [disease] run through the flock so that we can identify the birds and preserve the birds that are immune to it,” however, is just as likely to promote dangerous virus mutations.

-On February 26, the USDA announced a $1 billion plan to support poultry farmers impacted by bird flu.
-Dairy farmers, however, were left out of these new relief efforts.
+• February 26 – The USDA announces a $1 billion plan to support poultry farmers impacted by bird flu.
+Dairy farmers, however, are left out of these new relief efforts

 More articles by Toni Aguilar Rosenthal More articles by Julian Scoffield